MarcusMors/supreme-calendar/README.md

 ### Hierachie of Priorities

-##### 0. Commuting time and backup time (time to go somewhere or return home)

-if an event can happen during other event of lower or higher Priority, must end in +#Priority-number

-two types of activities:
-compatible with other events
-incompatible

-notification: you got no event right know, will you come home?
-Yes - in half an hour - in an hour - before X time (specify the maximum hour)

-##### 1. Mine and University's events (must be there events)
+##### 0. Mine and University's events (must be there events)

     Description
     	Commuting:x from last location
     	early:x time to be in the event before it starts returnHome:x time to go home
-    	commuteAfter:x hout to start commuting
+    	commuteAfter:x hour to start commuting
     	commuteBefore:x hour to end commuting
     	compatible:[array of activities]

-##### 2. Physiological needs (sleeping and taking a bath)
+##### 1. Physiological needs (sleeping and taking a bath)

-incompatible
-2 types of event:
+3 types of event:

--   sleeping time
+-   Sleeping time
+    -   condition: must be at home
 -   Take a bath

-a

-    where I will go?
-    If I am in home
-    	No commuting time needed
-    Else
-    	Calculate commuting time

-##### 3. Meal Time
+    -   condition: must be at home
+-   Meals

+    -   Breakfast
+    -   Lunch
+    -   Dinner

     Description
-commuting:x time

-    If I am at home
-    	No commuting time needed
-    Else
-    	Calculate commuting time
+    -   commuting : x time
+    -   mealAfter : x time
+    -   mealBefore : x time
+    -   compatibleWith : [array of events],[array of activities]

+##### 2. Commuting time and backup time (time to go somewhere or return home)

+Description

+-   compatibleWith: [array of activities]

+if an event can happen during other event of lower or higher Priority, must end in +#Priority-number

+notification: you got no event right know, will you come home?
+Yes - in half an hour - in an hour - before X time (specify the maximum hour)

-##### 4. Exercise
+##### 3. Exercise

-    legs and abs description
-    	alsoCommuting:Bool (do: multiply the commuting time)

-    If Today I must work out abs and legs
+3 types of exercise routine:

+-   push up & back
+    Condition:
-    	Can be done regardless I am at home or not.
+    -   be at home
-    Else
+-   legs & abs
+    Description
+    -   andCommuting:bool (multiply the next event commuting time by 1.5)
+    -   andReturningHome:bool (multiply the return commuting time by 1.5)
+-   pull up & chest
+    Condition:
-    	I must be at home
+    -   be at home

+General Preferences:

+-   before studying

-##### 5. Metacognition
+##### 4. Metacognition & Planning

 Priority: Must happen